pixelgrade/customify/readme.txt

 == Changelog ==

 = 2.10.0 =
-* Add an enhanced version of the Dark Mode control that can be enabled through theme support.
+* Add an enhanced version of the Dark Mode control that can be enabled by themes.

 = 2.9.2 =
 * Fix compatibility with WordPress 5.5.